Osmosis drives explosions and methane release in Siberian permafrost: Introduction

 The existence of cryopegs, lenses of high salinity water, has been reported at depths below 50~m in the Yamal Peninsula \cite{Yakushev2000,Streletskaya1998}, i.e., just above the metastable hydrate layer.
-These cryopegs developed after the Pleistocene sea regression due to saline exclusion during sediment freezing, and are brines, mainly sodium chloride of concentration of 7 to 150 g L$^{-1}$, typical thicknesses of 0.5--12 m, and lateral extensions up to 300~m \cite{Streletskaya1998}.
+These cryopegs developed after the Pleistocene sea regression due to saline exclusion during sediment freezing, and are brines, composed mainly of sodium chloride of concentration of 7 to 150 g L$^{-1}$, typical thicknesses of 0.5--12 m, and lateral extensions up to 300~m \cite{Streletskaya1998}.
 At the surface, the permafrost is overlain by an active layer, which thaws during summer, around June to August, and subsequently refreezes, owing to the seasonal variations in air temperature \cite{Williams1989}.
 The presence of the highly mineralized unfrozen water in the cryopegs and this seasonal thawing of the active layer suggest that osmotic pressure may promote water flow from the surface to depth.

-The absence of reports of emission of light or combustion products \cite{Leibman2014} during the explosions leading to the crater formation in Yamal suggest a physical driving mechanism, rather than a chemical one.
+The absence of reports of emission of light or combustion products \cite{Leibman2014} during the explosions leading to the crater formation in Yamal suggests it is unlikely that these craters are the product of a chemical reaction; a physical mechanism is required to explain them.
 In this work, we show that the thawing in the active surface layer associated with increasing Arctic temperatures, coupled with water migration to depth driven by osmosis into a cryopeg, can lead to cracking of the permafrost with concomitant destabilization of the methane hydrates.
 We demonstrate below that, although the temperature increase of the soil at the depth of the hydrate layer is small, the predicted pressure rise from the accumulation of water can trigger soil fracture within a timescale of decades.
 Soil fracturing in turn drastically reduces the pressure at depth, which can thus trigger hydrate decomposition leading to the release of methane gas in a violent physical explosion.

 Global temperatures are now rising, which may increase the frequency of these explosive events.
 The temperature in the Arctic has increased twice as fast as the rest of the globe, causing shorter periods of ice coverage and longer periods over which the explosion-induced transport of methane to the surface can occur \cite{Shakhova2015}.
 Owing to the greenhouse effect methane has on the atmosphere, this creates a positive feedback loop to climate change \cite{turetsky2019}.